To understand how to use leather luster on boots, let’s first figure out what leather luster is.

 When the leather luster polish on boots reaches the point at which it can no longer be maintained and you just need to strip everything off and start over.

-It is possible for boots to be in the worst condition due to so many factors, such as excess glue and waxes, incorrect sizing, and heavy snow covering them and other so many reasons.
+It is possible for boots to be in the worst condition due to so many factors, such as excess glue and waxes, incorrect sizing, heavy snow covering them and other so many other reasons.

 You need a clean cotton cloth and a leather luster finish remover or a good quality leather cleaner such as The Reno Mat.
 They do a great job at pulling off any hard waxes or resins or anything that is placed on the original leather.

 - Must Read: Advantages of cons of leather shoe soles

 Let’s see how to remove leather luster from boots.